How to Use Regular Verbs in English Correctly | Full Guide

 What Are Regular Verbs in English?

 A regular verb is a verb that follows a set pattern when changing to the past tense and past participle forms.
 In English, these verbs form their simple past and past participle by adding “-ed” to the base form (or “-d” if the verb ends in “e”).
 These verbs are predictable, which makes them easier to learn compared to irregular verbs, which have varied forms.
+For a quick reference, check out this list of top 10 irregular verbs in English.

 For example: